 - Do not let your child sleep on your breast while breastfeeding.

-- After breastfeeding wash your breast and dry it very well.
+- After breastfeeding wash your nipples and dry them very well.

 - Put a pad in your bra to absorb the milk leakage.

 - Put your child on your breast every time he needs to eat.